Investment outsourcing

-Outsourcing Models

-Background
+History

 Donald E. Callaghan and Jonathan Hirtle, Chief Executive Officer for Hirtle, Callaghan & Co., pioneered the outsourced Chief Investment Officer (OCIO) model, which serves family groups and organizations that do not employ fully staffed investment departments.
 For his OCIO innovations, Hirtle has been dubbed the "Oracle of Outsource."

-Current OCIO models
+Outsourcing models

 The model by which outsourced CIOs service clients is still evolving in this nascent business.
 One common model is to outsource all decision making including asset allocation, manager selection and monitoring.
 The OCIO reports back to the client but the burden is largely lifted from the client and placed on the new provider.
 Among OCIOs utilizing this approach, there is a "continuum of outsourcing approaches and providers: manager-of-manager programs; funds-of-funds; former CIOs offering a diversified model portfolio."
 The common thread amongst these approaches is the use of commingled funds or model portfolios which creates economies of scale for the OCIO.

 A different model is pursued by a growing subset of the OCIO universe.
 The members of this group work alongside the client's staff – not as a replacement to them.
 According to investment industry newsletter FundFire, "An increasing number of CIOs see outsourcing not as a threat to their job, but as a source of complementary expertise and advice, as well as investment opportunities."
 Many of the firms offering this more customized model also offer traditional investment consulting services to institutions and see OCIO as a natural extension of these services.
 Four of the five largest OCIOs as of March 31, 2019 have roots in investment consulting: Cambridge Associates, Mercer, Russell Investments, and Aon.

 Fees

-The management fees charged by outsourced managers vary widely based upon a number of factors but are generally between 0.1% and 1% with some firms also charging an incentive fee in addition to their base management fee.
-In a panel discussion organized by CIO magazine, representatives for three different firms discussing the rise in investment outsourcing gave ranges of between 0.25% and 0.65% with some of the difference explained by the use of internal or proprietary funds or a purely open-architecture approach.
-In some quarters discontent has been voiced about investment outsourcing firms which allocate client capital to proprietary products charging a second layer of fees.
+The management fees charged by outsourced managers vary widely based upon a number of factors, but are generally between 0.1% and 1%, with some firms also charging an incentive fee in addition to their base management fee.
+In a panel discussion organized by CIO magazine, representatives for three different firms discussing the rise in investment outsourcing gave ranges of between 0.25% and 0.65%, with some of the difference explained by the use of internal or proprietary funds or a purely open-architecture approach.
+In some quarters, discontent has been voiced about investment outsourcing firms which allocate client capital to proprietary products charging a second layer of fees.

-Investment Outsourcers By Assets
+Investment outsourcers by assets

 The next two tables use data from Charles Skorina & Company's "Ultimate Outsourcer’s List" and is divided into two categories: 1) outsourcers who advise on a diverse set of mandates including pensions, non-profits and family trusts and 2) university endowment-style outsource managers.
 The list curated by Skorina & Company is more expansive than the other most commonly referenced list prepared by Pensions & Investments (P&I).
 The P&I list counts only the top 25 and is available only to paid subscribers.